 Metro's Functional Plan requires the 24 cities and three counties in Metro's jurisdiction to increase densities to more efficiently use residential land.
 After local governments amend their comprehensive plans and implementing ordinances in February, 1999, development in residentially designated lands must occur at 80 percent of zoned density which will maximize the use of newly developed or redeveloped parcels.
-The effect of the Functional Plan requirements will be reviewed in 1999 after local governments amend their comprehensive plans to comply with Functional Plan requirements or seek exceptions.
-At that time, trends in residential densities can be assessed to help refine the estimated amount of land needed to provide a 20-year supply of land in the region within the range identified in the UGBAN.
+The effect of the Functional Plan requirements will be reviewed in 1999 after local governments amend their comprehensive plans to comply with Functional Plan requirements.
+At that time, trends in residential densities can be assessed to help refine the estimated amount of land needed to provide a 20-year supply of land in the region.
 That approach is consistent with ORS 197.299(2)(b).